Things to see and do in Auckland

 Hit the water

-Water lovers should make time to visit the Voyager New Zealand Maritime Museum to discover the way the sea has shaped New Zealand’s history and cultural identity.
-The museum tells the story of the country’s rich maritime history, from the Polynesians’ epic migration to Aotearoa, to European discoveries and settlement, to modern-day yachting success.
+Be sure to visit Auckland Art Gallery Toi o Tāmaki, housing more than 15,000 artworks from the old masters to some of New Zealand’s best artists.
+Water lovers should make time to visit the Voyager New Zealand Maritime Museum to discover the way the sea has shaped New Zealand’s history and cultural identity, from the Polynesians’ early migration to Aotearoa right through to modern-day yachting success.

 The wild west

 Auckland’s west coast is famous for its lush rainforest, native wildlife and rugged black sand surf beaches such as Piha, Karekare, Bethells and Muriwai.
 Swap your running shoes for walking shoes and explore the 250 kilometres of walking tracks that lead to beaches, breathtaking vistas, and waterfalls.

 Treat yourself to a bit of retail therapy in Auckland.

 If it’s designer threads you’re after, head to the Britomart precinct in downtown Auckland.
 You’ll find some of New Zealand’s most internationally successful designers, including Trelise Cooper, Karen Walker, Kate Sylvester, Zambesi and WORLD, plus international fashion and beauty labels.